Ruby On Rails Scalability: Challenges and Remedies

 Scaling rails is possible!

 Let’s understand the Challenges and Remedies for Expanding a Ruby on Rails Application.
-Understanding the ruby application scaling will definitely benefit you.

 What is Ruby on Rails Application Scaling?